omarelkobrossy/chronoflow/README.md

 ### 1. Wasserstein Regime Adaptation (FAPT - Feature Aggregation Parameter Tuning)

-FAPT rejects the premise that a single globally optimal parameter set exists.

 Rather than treating optimization as a nearest-neighbor lookup, FAPT models parameter selection as a **continuous function over regime space**, using distributional similarity to interpolate between historically optimal configurations.

-**The insight:** Historical market windows are not discrete states but points in a continuous space of market conditions.
+Historical market windows are not discrete states but points in a continuous space of market conditions.
 A parameter set optimized for one regime may still be partially valid in a nearby regime.
 Instead of selecting a single closest match, the system blends information from multiple regimes based on similarity.

 ---